 Oral PrEP is for anybody who's vulnerable to HIV.
-Rates of HIV infection among adolescent girls and young women in this country are very high.
-This is not because they are promiscuous.
-It's because they often do not have access to the information and prevention methods they need to protect themselves from HIV.
-Oral PrEP can change this!
+Rates of HIV infection in this country are very high.
+Oral PrEP can help change this!
+If we all do our part to prevent HIV, we can help end HIV in our country.